Skip to main content

 docker exec transmission sh -c 'curl -Ss https://ipinfo.io'

-Install flood #
+Install a web UI: flood #

 docker run -d --name=tflood \